inferno986return/python-pcep/Module3.md

 ## Logical expressions

-In electronics, there are logic gates.
-In the PCEP, you need to know these three: AND, OR, NOT
+In electronics, there are logic gates which take inputs and produce different outputs.
+In the PCEP, you need to know these four: AND, OR, XOR NOT

 >  Wiktionary defines **conjuction** as: (logic) The proposition resulting from the combination of two or more propositions using the `∧` operator.